 Santa Cruz, CA (PRWEB) February 29, 2012 —

-Kidpower, an international nonprofit leader in abuse, bullying and violence prevention, helps adults understand how to talk to kids about violence — Parents and teachers who remember to “empower, not scare” when talking about events like the recent school shootings, will help prevent further trauma and speed young people’s ability to move on.
+Kidpower–an international nonprofit leader in abuse, bullying, and violence prevention–helps adults understand how to talk to kids about violence.
+Therefore, parents and teachers who remember to “empower, not scare” when talking about events like the recent school shootings, will help prevent further trauma and speed young people’s ability to move on.

-3. Prepare both kids and school staff with knowledge and skills.
-When an attack happens, your actions in a few seconds can make a huge difference.
+Consequently, when an attack happens your actions within a few seconds can make a huge difference.
 Prepare kids to run away and get to safety if they hear or see shooting.
-Prepare adults to assess the situation, direct students to leave, call or text for help immediately, decide if it is the best choice to intervene with the person shooting, and figure out how to do this as safely as possible.
-In the Ohio school shooting, it sounds like a teacher was able to take charge of the situation, very likely preventing more violence.
+Prepare adults to assess the situation.
+Adults can direct students to leave, call or text for help immediately, decide if it is the best choice to intervene with the person shooting, and figuring out how to intervene as safely as possible.
+In the Ohio school shooting, a teacher was able to take charge of the situation, preventing more violence.

-Van der Zande’s advice was quoted the next day in NBC Today Show’s Blog, TODAY Moms by Kavita Varma-White, who added, “The parents and kids of Bremerton, Wash., and Chardon, Ohio — just like those of Littleton and Santee and DeKalb in the past — are struggling to understand why such tragedies happened in their communities.
-But we all know the answer to that: Because random violence has no geographical bias… the true-but-scary “it can happen anywhere” response is hardly comforting for kids.”
+NBC Today Show’s Blog, Moms, quoted Van der Zande’s advice.
+Kavita Varma-White added, “The parents and kids of Bremerton, Wash., and Chardon, Ohio — just like those of Littleton and Santee and DeKalb in the past — are struggling to understand why such tragedies happened in their communities.
+In general, we must realize that random violence has no geographical bias… the true-but-scary “it can happen anywhere” response is hardly comforting for kids.

-“Remember that how you sound can have a large impact on whether or not a child feels anxious,” says van der Zande.
-“Parents and teachers may need to remind people to be aware of what any child might overhear or see on the news and to continue checking in with kids to address any questions or lingering concerns with empowering safety skills and by making safety plans so that kids feel safe and know what to do to get help.”
+“Remember what you say and do can have a significant impact on whether or not a child feels anxious,” says van der Zande.
+For instance, “parents and teachers could remind people to be aware of what any child might overhear or see on the news.”
+Furthermore, in addition to continuously checking in with kids to address any lingering concerns, it is crucial to make safety plans so that kids feel safe and know what to do to get help.

-For additional resources from van der Zande and Kidpower about talking with kids after traumatic events, see School Shootings: How to Empower Kids in the Face of Armed School Violence. https://www.kidpower.org/resources/articles/weapons-schools.html
+For additional resources about talking with kids after traumatic events from van der Zande and Kidpower, see School Shootings: How to Empower Kids in the Face of Armed School Violence. https://www.kidpower.org/resources/articles/weapons-schools.html

 # # #